input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 keys to some `aggregatePubKeys` type.

-As redeemer, `UpdateCommitteeValidator` will take the following `UpdateCommitteeRedeemer` data type as follows.
+As redeemer, `UpdateCommitteeValidator` will take the following `UpdateCommitteeMessage` data type as follows.
 ```haskell
 data UpdateCommitteeMessage aggregatePubKeys = UpdateCommitteeMessage
   { sidechainParams :: SidechainParams